Let's be real: No one is a great engineer without training. The same applies for managers!

 Is there a conclusion?

 Reading the book was a learning experience for me.
-This revealed plain facts and guides for growing managers.
-But even more it was a process that brought reassurance of my own thoughts and approaches.
-I have done a lot of things right already, or at least the same way how Camille described them.
+It contains plain facts and guides for growing managers.
+But even more than that it was a process that brought me reassurance in regard to my own thoughts and approaches.
+I feel good about my work and progress at the moment.
 I got this!
+Thanks Camille!